networknext/next/cmd/portal/README.md

 1. Providing a single RPC API for data management (Relays, Datacenters, Buyers, etc.)
 2. Serve the static front end JavaScript Portal UI

+### Load & Scalability

+Status: **LOW**
+Scalability: **Vertically**

+1. Serves the HTML/CSS/JS frontend portal to customers as they log in and browse the map and session information
+2. Fulfills requests from the Ops CLI tool for management of relays, datacenters, etc.

 ### To Run

 Run `make dev-portal`